 Nimes (St Remy and other)

 Anne Challier and her twin sister Véronique (Vero) are a team who offer culinary services in the comfort of your home.
-In 2009, the two sisters decided to combine their skills and warm personalities to offer homemade and healthy food for their clients.
+In 2009, the two sisters combined their skills and warm personalities to offer homemade and healthy food for their clients.
 They launched Un air de famille (Cuisine à Domicile).
 The menus are completely flexible based on your tastes, the number in your party, the occasion, and budget.
-You work with Anne to determine the final list and then your only job is to enjoy the meal.
-Tel: +33 (0)6 82 02 63 38

 Le Pistou Cooking School founder Petra Carter is a passionate chef.
 She has cooked for clients in tent camps in the wilds of Tanzania, ran a successful Bed & Breakfast in Narbonne and more recently settled in Uzés where she offers cooking classes on demand (minimum four (4) people).
 The typical class runs for three (3) hours starting at 9:30 am followed by lunch.
-Here is what Deborah our Barefoot Blogger had to say “If you’re headed for Uzes, and you want to learn to cook Provençal dishes you can easily prepare back home, meet Petra Carter.
+Deborah, our Barefoot Blogger, said, “If you’re headed for Uzes, and you want to learn to cook Provençal dishes you can easily prepare back home, meet Petra Carter.
 She’s the brains and bubbly personality behind Le Pistou Cooking School.”
 Read the full post here and explore Petra’s class offerings here.
 Tel: +33 (0)7 77 23 41 57.

 Vaison la Romaine